 The studies demonstrated a medium accuracy of differential diagnosis of liver masses of 0.84 for test data and the under receiver operating characteristic curve was 0.92[31].
 Ben-Cohen et al[32] reported satisfactory results and demonstrated that on using 3-fold cross validation, experiments resulted in a true positive rate of 94.6% with 2.9 false positive result per case.
-The classification performance of the work conducted by Trivizakis et al[33] was 83% for 3D vs 69.6% and 65.2% for 2D which indicates significance of tissue classification accuracy compared to two 2D CNNs.
+The classification performance of the work conducted by Trivizakis et al[33] was 83% for 3D versus 69.6% and 65.2% for 2D, which indicates significance of tissue classification accuracy compared to two 2D CNNs.
 Another classification CNN system of four liver stages by Bharti et al[34] had an accuracy of 96.6%.
-Other studies showed that that the proposed method had superior performance when compared with related works by other techniques[35,36,40,41].
-Li et al[35] showed that external validation of the proposed method MFC-CNN-ELM model they created, by using Hep-2 cells indicates that their method can be generalised in grading HCC nuclei.
-The work of Vivanti et al[39] showed an overlap error of 17% (SD = 11.2) and surface distance of 2.1 mm (SD = 1.8) which was far better than stand-alone segmentation.
-The proposed system did not require large annotated training datasets which is an advantage compared to other systems[38].
-Another study by Vivanti et al[39] showed that the experiments resulted in a yield of true positive new tumours detection rate of 86 vs 72% with stand-alone detection.
-The tumour burden volume overlap error was 16% which means that the follow-up CT scans enable not only the detection of new tumours but also the estimation of tumour burden volumetric; both are required in the diagnosis and management of liver tumours[39].
+Other studies showed that the proposed method had superior performance when compared with related works by other techniques[35,36,40,41].
+Li et al[35] showed that external validation of the proposed method multiple fully connected CNN with extreme learning machine model they created by using Hep-2 cells indicates that their method can be generalised in grading HCC nuclei.
+The work of Vivanti et al[39] showed an overlap error of 17% (SD = 11.2) and surface distance of 2.1 mm (SD = 1.8), which was far better than stand-alone segmentation.
+The proposed system did not require large annotated training datasets, which is an advantage compared to other systems[38].
+Another study by Vivanti et al[39] showed that the experiments resulted in a yield of true positive new tumours detection rate of 86% versus 72% with stand-alone detection.
+The tumour burden volume overlap error was 16%, which means that the follow-up CT scans enable not only the detection of new tumours but also the estimation of tumour burden volumetric; both are required in the diagnosis and management of liver tumours[39].

 The agreement between the evaluators

-The inter-rater agreement between evaluators had an overall κ scores in the range of 0.779-0.894.
+The inter-rater agreement between evaluators had overall κ scores in the range of 0.779-0.894.

 DISCUSSION